German cuisine: Side dishes

 Noodles, made from wheat flour and egg, are usually thicker than the Italian flat pasta.
 Especially in the southwestern part of the country, the predominant variety of noodles are Spätzle, made with a large number of eggs, and Maultaschen, traditional stuffed noodles reminiscent of ravioli.

 Besides noodles, potatoes are common.
-Potatoes entered the German cuisine in the late 17th century, and were almost ubiquitous in the 19th century and since.
+Potatoes entered German cuisine in the late 17th century, were promoted by German rulers like Frederick the Great in the 18th century (see Potato Edict) and became almost ubiquitous by the 19th century.
 They most often are boiled (in salt water, Salzkartoffeln), but mashed (Kartoffelpüree or Kartoffelbrei) and pan-roasted potatoes (Bratkartoffeln) also are traditional.
 French fries, called Pommes frites, Pommes (spoken as "Pom fritz" or, respectively, "Pommès", deviating from the French pronunciation which would be "Pom freet" or "Pom") or regionally as Fritten in German, are a common style of fried potatoes; they are traditionally offered with either ketchup or mayonnaise, or, as Pommes rot/weiß (lit. fries red/white), with both.

 Also common are dumplings (including Klöße as the term in the north or Knödel as the term in the south) and in southern Germany potato noodles, including Schupfnudeln, which are similar to Italian gnocchi.

 Salads, also modern variations, as well as vegetarian dishes are increasingly popular in Germany.